-Doing a challenge is a great way to jumpstart your fitness lifestyle, push yourself to new limits, reach new goals, and see the results you want.
+Doing a planking exercise challenge is a great way to jump start your fitness lifestyle, push yourself to new limits, reach new goals, and see the results you want.
 But they only work if you stick to them.
 Here are some quick tips to use when doing any fitness challenge to help you stay on track and have fun while you’re doing it!

 - Invite your friends to join you!
 Everything is more fun when your best friends do it with you, so make it a team challenge.
 This way, you will have your friends to keep you accountable, push you, and make this challenge that much more fun!

 - Listen to your favorite music!
 Even though it does not take too much time out of your day, working out is always more fun when you are listening to the hottest new hit or your favorite indie band.